mw301883/Cpp-Projects/README.md

 # MyProjects Repository

-In this repository I put my two projects.
-One of them is my own version of FlappyBird Game and second one is Cinema Service Simulator.
-Both projects were written in C++ and have their own README files with description if you want to see more.
+In this repository I put my C++ projects.
+Projects were written in C++ and have their own README files with description if you want to see more.